jerdys/ITIS/Semester 1/README.md

 # First Semester

-Every (actually, not) homework, class task and control test in first semester located here
+Every (actually, not) homework, class task and control test in first semester are located here